 Here’s a little something just for you!
 Don’t worry about grabbing a piece of paper and pen to write down all these ingredients, just print the grocery list below!

 I even left room for you to write down the rest of your grocery list!
 This is the list I use whenever I go to the store, it makes finding everything so easy, and I never forget anything.
 In the Mini Meal Plan square, I write down my meal plans for the entire week.
 To print, simply right click the image below, click “Save Image As,” and save to desktop.
 Then, find the file on your desktop, double-click it, once it’s open all you have to do is hit print!

 Kristy’s Sweet Country Cornbread Recipe

-- The amount of water you add will effect how thick your chili ends up being, adjust to your preference.
+- The amount of water you add will affect how thick your chili ends up being, adjust to your preference.

 - Have a picky eater?
-To make this kid-freindly, blend the chili in a high speed blender so they won’t be able to see all the vegetables!
+Make this recipe more kid-friendly by blending the chili in a high-speed blender.
+This way, they won’t be able to see all the veggies!